ksaquib/networking_projects/DNS Server/README.md

 ```

 This command should return the IP address you defined in your database, verifying that your server can handle DNS queries properly.

----

-Feel free to adjust the formatting and add any additional information or instructions as needed for your GitHub README.